Skip to content

 You should see something like this:

-You'll see (base) at the start of the line.
-This is our anaconda enviornment that we are currently using.
-After that, you'll see the "current working directory", which is the folder we currently have open and are sitting in.
-On Windows this will be your user folder (e.g. C:\Users\jacksund) and for Mac/Linux you'll see ~ which is shorthand for your user folder (e.g. home/jacksund).
+You'll notice (base) at the start of the line.
+This represents our current anaconda environment.
+Following that, you'll see the "current working directory", which is the folder we currently have open.
+On Windows, this will be your user folder (e.g. C:\Users\jacksund) and for Mac/Linux, you'll see ~ which is shorthand for your user folder (e.g. home/jacksund).

-Now, try typing in the command cd Desktop and then hit enter.
-This will open up your Desktop folder.
+Now, type in the command cd Desktop and press enter.
+This will open your Desktop folder.
 Then enter the command ls, which will list all files and folders on your Desktop.

 # run these two commands